 Working Papers are interim reports on work of the International Institute for Applied Systems Analysis and have received only limited review.
 Views or opinions expressed herein do not necessarily represent those of the Institute or of its National Member Organizations.

-INTERNATIONAL INSTITUTE FOR APPLIED SYSTEMS ANALYSIS 2361 Laxenburg, Austria will need to include these authority aspects as design variables.
-A concept of bureaucratic software is suggested.
+INTERNATIONAL INSTITUTE FOR APPLIED SYSTEMS ANALYSIS 2361 Laxenburg, Austria

 ABSTRACT